DaAnIV/refdiff-vscode-ext/README.md

 * Extract Method/Function
 * Inline Method/Function

+It also has 2 new relationships

+* Added
+* Removed

+which is set for any unmatched code element.

 ## Features

 * Detects refactorings between two code elements that share a relationship, such as a method and its call sites.